Chief Executive Officer

 How he can help you: Organisational Development: Leadership Development: Team Building; Having Difficult Conversations; Psychological Resilience.

 Biography: Sue Kong joined NHS Elect in April 2005 as their Director, leading on the marketing of NHS Services and assisting the Department of Health with the Gastroenterology 18 weeks commissioning pathways.
-Sue has developed with the Chartered Institute of Marketing a marketing development programme for NHS staff to meet the market challenges of the new NHS.
-Prior to joining NHS Elect, Sue was Executive Director for Strategy and Planning at North West London Strategic Health Authority.
+Prior to joining NHS Elect, Sue was Executive Director for Strategy and Planning at North West London Strategic Health Authority and has operational and planning experience in acute hospitals in London and the East Midlands.

-Sue has an MBA (distinction) specialising in marketing and is a Chartered Marketer.
-Sue has chaired the Health Service Journal NHS marketing conferences.
-Sue as published in the Journal of Management and Marketing in Healthcare and she regularly shares good examples of healthcare marketing and patient experience from around the world.
-Sue has been invited to join the Journal of Patient Experience Editorial Board in 2017.
+Sue has an MBA (distinction) specialising in marketing and is a CIM Chartered Marketer.
+Sue has chaired the Health Service Journal NHS marketing conferences and has published in the Journal of Management and Marketing in Healthcare, regularly sharing good examples of healthcare marketing and patient experience from around the world.
+Sue is a member of the editorial board for the Journal of Patient Experience (SAGE).
+She loves learning from different sectors and has presented as a Business Insight Leader for Warwick Business School, the Institute of Directors, National Housing Federation & 2020 Arab Health Congress.

 Recent Accomplishments: Sue has developed a customer care / 'Improving the Patient Experience' training programme for its members covering administrative staff to multi-disciplinary clinical teams.
 She has personally delivered her training programme to over 2,500 NHS front-line staff and trained over 60 patient experience and leadership development colleagues across the country to implement this programme in their own Trusts.

-How she can help you: she helps members with marketing, branding and customer service.
+How she can help you: Sue helps members with marketing, branding and customer service.

 Biography: Nicola joined the NHS in 1993 and has been employed in a number of senior general management and service improvement roles in both commissioning and the acute sector, in which she gained extensive experience in a number of fields such as operational, financial and budgetary management, contracting, service planning, change management and whole systems redesign.
 Nicola is NHS Elect’s lead for Productive Outpatients and has a MBA.